SUNRUSE-Junk-Drawer/poxel/readme.md

 Given:

-- The object inside a layer containing materials as keys and arrays of arrays specifying quadrilaterals as values.
+- An array of arrays of arrays of integers specifying the areas quadrilaterals in a layer cover.
 - An integer specifying a location on the first axis.
 - An integer specifying a location on the second axis.